entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

 `myplugin-server-deployment-6f86f459wj9k`

 Please note that if you are using the `deploymentBaseName` property and you want to install more versions of the same plugin at the same time, you need to specify different values for `deploymentBaseName`, maybe including the plugin version.

+#### Permissions

+The `permissions` property specifies a list of coupled clientId and roles that will be bound in Keycloak.

+To find them you can open the Keyclock console and then navigate to _clients_ -> _awesomeplugin-server_ -> _Service Account Roles_.

+Currently using a non-existing clientId or role will be ignored and the plugin deployment will succeed without errors.

 ::: tip
 The more verbose CRD plugin descriptor format is deprecated as of Entando 6.3 but is documented [here](../../../v6.2/docs/ecr/ecr-bundle-details.md).